-On 14 September 2016, Chief Minister Michael Gunner of the Northern Territory introduced a moratorium on hydraulic fracturing in the Northern Territory and a scientific inquiry into hydraulic fracturing was duly established.
+In September 2016, the Northern Territory introduced a moratorium on hydraulic fracturing and a scientific inquiry into hydraulic fracturing was duly established.
 On 27 March 2018, Falcon noted the publication of the Final Report by the scientific inquiry into hydraulic fracturing.